 A company may choose to have Departments for Baggage Handling and Baggage Cart Drivers.

 Both Departments in this case work towards the same common goal of handling ground operations, but the operational goals of Ground Handling and Flight Ops are different.

 So, a catchier way of answering the question is:

 Example Uses of Divisions

-Let’s take two fictional companies and see how they might use divisions differently.
+Let’s take three fictional companies and see how they might use divisions differently.

-#1 Aviation A is a small airliner that flies in a limited geographical area, say among the Hawaiian islands.
+#1 Aviation A is a small airline with 100 employees that flies in a limited geographical area, say among the Hawaiian Islands.
 Because they are small, it does not make sense financially or organizationally to take the time/money to:

 - Purchase additional Divisions

 - Try and assign/manage users for each Division

 because their safety reporting volume would be fairly small.